On the final Thursday of each January, NASA honors the lives lost in the Apollo 1, Challenger, and Columbia disasters.

 Take in crew member biographies or learn about the investigations and conclusions for each of these calamitous losses at the NASA History site:

-3. Learn more about artifacts in Cosmosphere’s collection from Apollo 1, Challenger and Columbia:
+2. Learn more about artifacts in Cosmosphere’s collection from Apollo 1, Challenger and Columbia:

 This stained glass window in Cosmosphere’s Rotunda is a memorial for the 17 astronauts lost in the Apollo I, Space Shuttle Challenger and Space Shuttle Columbia missions.
 It features images of the patches from the three lost missions and artifacts embedded in the glass: actual shuttle tiles from Columbia and Challenger and a wiring block from the Apollo I launch pad.

-Cosmosphere visitors can recall and admire the legacy of Apollo 1 Astronaut Gus Grissom by getting an up-close view of the Liberty Bell 7 capsule he flew as only the second American in space sixty years ago.
+Cosmosphere visitors can recall and admire the legacy of Apollo 1 Astronaut Gus Grissom by getting an up-close view of the Liberty Bell 7 capsule he flew as only the second American in space over sixty years ago.